Learn About Business Structures in Singapore for New Companies

 Review practical examples of business structures in Singapore

 The above examples represent the fitting of different structures to different needs of operation, as well as being examples themselves of the right business structures in Singapore to consider when deciding on their own structuring by new founders.
-The right structuring of the business affects liability, taxes, business identity, as well as growth prospects in the future.
+The right structuring of the business affects liability, taxes, business identity, and growth prospects in the future.
 For example, a Pte Ltd company may provide better authenticity than an LLP business entity.

 The Role of Licensing After Choosing a Business Structure